General

 With the indirect method, you start with your net income.

-With the direct method you begin with the actual cash your business received and paid out.
+With the direct method, you begin with the actual cash your business received and paid out.

-Both methods use distinct calculations to reach the same end result, but they use different details during the process.
+Both methods use distinct calculations to reach the same result, but they use different details during the process.

 Let’s explore each method separately.